L Ramachandran: Early life

-L Ramchandran was born on November 11, 1979 in Valangaiman, a small town in the Valangaimantaluk of Thiruvarur district in the Indian state of Tamil Nadu.
-He joined Fine Arts College of Kumbakonam, however he was not able to complete his studies due to his poor financial condition.
+L. Ramchandran was born on November 11, 1979, in Valangaiman, a small town in the Valangaimantaluk of Thiruvarur district in the Indian state of Tamil Nadu.
+He joined Fine Arts College of Kumbakonam.

 Career

 L Ramachandran started his career as an assistant painter and created banners for products and films.
 He moved to Chennai and got an opportunity to work in the medicine.
 He found an opportunity to work in a film company to design logos and promotional content.
 He discovered his interest in photography and started to teach himself the trade.
 L Ramachandran started his own advertisement agency, Tharansia.

 L Ramachandran did shoots for celebrities and national brands.
 He attended a seminar in Miami and was selected to participate for Playboy magazine.
 He met Jarmo Pohjaniemi who was the CEO for Shoot the Centrefold.
 Jarmo Pohjaniemi got impressed by the photography skills of L Ramachandran and taught him advanced photography.
 After several rounds, the institute announced L Ramachandran as the first Indian Playboy magazine photographer.
 After that he worked with many playmates and international photographers.
 His work was published in Playboy and other magazines.
+Notable recent work The Artist Photoshoot with Vijay Sethupathi, Human Emotions During Lockdown Photoshoot with Vijay Sethupathi, Street Artist Calendar Photoshoot with Vijay Sethupathi and Man of Fusion Photoshoot.